-1. Policy Statement.

-It is the policy of the Circuit Court that Courts be coordinated and efficient in the use of Jury Panels.

-2. Jury Panel Coordinator.
+- 1. Policy Statement.
+It is the policy of the Circuit Court that Courts be coordinated and efficient in the use of Jury Panels. - 2.
+Jury Panel Coordinator.
 In each County of the 5th Judicial District, a specific Circuit Judge shall be designated as the Circuit Judge who shall have the exclusive authority to form and coordinate a jury panel.
 See, Ark.
 Code Ann. §16-30-101.
-The Circuit Judge so designated shall be referred to as the Jury Panel Coordinator for that County.
-The Jury Panel Coordinator for each County shall be the Division One Circuit Judge.

-3. Authority.

-The Jury Panel Coordinator may direct the formation of a Jury Panel and may direct the Jury Panel attend proceedings in any Division of Circuit Court in that County, including proceedings in which a Special or Temporary Judge has been assigned.
+The Circuit Judge so designated shall be referred to as the Jury Panel Coordinator for that County. - 3.
+Authority.
+The Jury Panel Coordinator may direct the formation of a Jury Panel and may direct the Jury Panel to attend proceedings in any Division of Circuit Court in that County, including proceedings in which a Special or Temporary Judge has been assigned. - 4.
+Duties.
+The Jury Panel Coordinator is responsible for ensuring the following: - a.
+The proper summons and notification of Jury Panel Members. - b.
+The proper completion of Jury Panel Information.

-4. Duties.

-The Jury Panel Coordinator is responsible for ensuring the following:

-- a.
-The proper summons and notification of Jury Panel Members; - b.
-The proper completion of Jury Panel Information; - c.
-The proper completion of Juror Orientation in all cases, regardless of case type, prior to designated trial dates (except when extraordinary circumstances require an abbreviated process); - d.
-The proper coordination of the Jury Panel proceedings with all Circuit Judges, Clerks, and other interested parties; - e.
-Maintaining a centralized information and notification system which provides electronic notification to Jury Panel Members and other interested persons regarding all appearance dates for Jury Panel Members; - f.
-Maintaining a calendar of all Jury Panel Member dates of attendance. - g.
-Coordinating with all Circuit Judges the available jury trial dates for the Jury Panel; - h.
-Ensuring the interests of the public in the maintenance of the coordinated and efficient use of Jury Panels; - i.
-The delegation to a Circuit Judge of the authority to conduct jury trial proceedings for the Jury Panel; - j.
-Providing and administering all necessary expenses associated with
+c.
+The proper completion of Juror Orientation in all cases, regardless of case type, prior to designated trial dates (except when extraordinary circumstances require an abbreviated process); d.
+The proper coordination of the Jury Panel proceedings with all Circuit Judges, Clerks, and other interested parties.

+e.
+Maintaining a centralized information and notification system which provides electronic notification to Jury Panel Members and other interested persons regarding all appearance dates for Jury Panel Members.

+f.
+Maintaining a calendar of all Jury Panel Member dates of attendance.

+g.
+Coordinating with all Circuit Judges the available jury trial dates for the Jury Panel.

+h.
+Ensuring the interests of the public in the maintenance of the coordinated and efficient use of Jury Panels.

+i.
+The delegation to a Circuit Judge of the authority to conduct jury trial proceedings for the Jury Panel.

-Jury Panels, including administering the County budget associated with the Jury Panel.
+j.
+Providing and administering all necessary expenses associated with Jury Panels, including administering the County budget associated with the Jury Panel.